shilpagopi/ML/Recap/Linear Regression.md

 ### Linear vs Non-linear Measurements
 ##### Can t-test or chi squared test be used for non-linear relations?
-No, they are not designed to detect or analyze non-linearity, hence reveal nothing about shape, direction or strength.T-test's purpose is to compare the means of two groups to determine if they are statistically significantly different.Chi test's purpose is to assess the association or independence between two or more categorical variables.
+No, they are not designed to detect or analyze non-linearity, hence reveal nothing about shape, direction or strength.
+T-test's purpose is to compare the means of two groups to determine if they are statistically significantly different.Chi test's purpose is to assess the association or independence between two or more categorical variables.
 For non-linear cases, use non-linear regression(e.g., exponential, logarithmic, polynomial regression, logistic regression) and Spearman's Rank Correlation or Kendall's Tau: These measure the strength and direction of monotonic relationships only.

+### FAQ
+Question: When would you use adjusted R2 over R2?

+Answer: You should use adjusted R2 when comparing multiple regression models that have a different number of independent variables.
+It helps to select the most parsimonious model (the one with the fewest predictors that still has good explanatory power) and avoids overfitting.

+Question: Can the adjusted R2 be negative?
+If so, what does that imply?

+Answer: Yes, adjusted R2 can be negative.
+This happens when the model's performance is worse than a model with no predictors at all (i.e., a simple model that just predicts the mean of the dependent variable).
+A negative adjusted R2 indicates that your predictors are not explaining the variance in the dependent variable and may be a very poor model.